Our rating(3.9/5)

 Worldpay’s package containing an Ingenico Axium DX8000 card machine.

 If you just need a portable card machine with WiFi only, it’ll be Axium DX8000 you get as well.
 In fact, it’s well-suited for table service and taking payments away from the till at restaurants, pubs and cafés especially.
-During quiet times, you can just rest it on the counter in the little stand that’s included.
+During quiet times, you can just rest it on the counter in the little stand included.

 Since Axium has a large touchscreen, PIN codes are entered on a very visible virtual PIN pad with big-size buttons.
 We can’t fault Axium’s design of the payment interface with its bright colours, and you can adjust screen settings such as brightness or dark-versus-white theme in a settings menu.
-There’s also a camera at the rear (and front), which could be used for scanning QR codes.
+There’s also a camera at the rear and front, which could be used for scanning QR codes.

-Photo: ES, Mobile Transaction
+Photo: ES, MobileTransaction

 PIN pad on Ingenico Axium DX8000